matachi/mve255-matematisk-analys-i-flera-variabler/README.md

 Determine the second degree taylor series to the function `(x^2 - y - 1)^(9/4)` around the coordinate (-1, -1).

-Calculate the partial derivates using using Mathematica:
+Calculate the partial derivates with Mathematica:

     Clear[f];
     f[x_, y_] := ((x^2 - y - 1)^(9/4));